figroc/py-gitv/README.md

 # Git Versioning for Python Project

-A biased git versioning tool.
+An opinionated git versioning tool.
 It versions as following:

 - On `v*` tag: version as tag if not `sticky`